antarctica/flask-entra-auth/README.md

   - which also exposed a leeway value with a default of 0
   - it also checked the `iat` claim but given we didn't do anything with its value, I don't think this adds anything

-Summary:

-- we check all standard claims (not sure about `nbf` and we ignore `iat` as we don't have a use for it)
-- we additionally check the `ver` Entra specific claim is '2.0'
-- we optionally additionally check the `sub` and/or `azp` claim values are allowed as per a list

-### Validation sequence

-1. load OIDC metadata to get expected issuer and location to JWKS
-1. load JWKS
-1. parse token (base64 decode, JSON parse into header, payload and signature parts)
-1. get `kid` claim from token header and match to key in JWKS
-1. verify token signature using signing key
-1. verify issuer
-1. verify audience
-1. verify expiration
-1. verify not before
-1. verify issued at (omitted)
-1. verify token schema version
-1. verify subject (if configured)
-1. verify client (if configured)
-1. verify scopes (if configured)

-### Resource protector 1

-There are various implementations of a similar concept (decorator for routes).
-As we know the AuthLib version works I've stuck with that.

-At a minimum this needs a bearer token validator, a class that requires an `authenticate()` (not validate) method for a token (taken from the `Authorization` request header).
-This assumes we're running our own OAuth server, and so have a record of tokens we've issued.
-We don't and instead use this method to validate the token.

-This validator class then calls its own `validate()` method which checks the token is specified, not revoked/expired and has the required set of scopes present.

-The resource protector class itself then registers this validator.
-We don't need to make any changes to it.

 ### Resource protector 2